 Driver Handicaps: Pocono

-- Tony Stewart has finished seventh or better in four consecutive races.
+- Tony Stewart has finished seventh or better in his last three Pocono starts.

 Keep an Eye on at Pocono

 - Matt Kenseth will be driving a chassis that has yet to finish worse than fourth in four races in 2007

 - Bobby Labonte has three Pocono wins and finished eighth last July.

 - Last year in this event, Greg Biffle was running second until his No. 16 Ford has a tire go down.
 He still finished sixth.

 - If he can qualify, Brian Vickers has finished in the top 15 in his six Pocono starts.

 - After winning the NEXTEL Prelude to the Dream, Carl Edwards will be going for the triple with possible wins at Nashville and Pocono - both tracks he has won at.

 - Since 2004, the No. 25 Hendrick Motorsports team has never qualified outside of the top 10 at Pocono and has three top-five results there.